GodwinEke/c-lineassistantrepo/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
-about                           Returns the purpose of the assistant and a description of the author. news                            Returns a list of recent news of different sections (Business, Tech etc.) from The Guardian using The Guardian API. define                          Returns definitions, synonyms and antonyms of a word using the Free Dictionary API. help                            Returns a list of command-line arguments to type to implement the functionalitie.s check                           Checks if user input is a word in English, Chinese, Russian, German, Japanese, French or Spanish. eligible                        Checks if user is eligbile for a Full Licence, Provisional License or Learner's Permit in all 50 states of America hello, howdy, hey               Prompts erikwonda to start a conversation with user. add_todo                        Add events into a TODO list for user see_todo                        Returns a list of events added to TODO list remove_todo                     Allows user to remove events from TODO list.
+about                           Returns the purpose of the assistant and a description of the author. news                            Returns a list of recent news of different sections (Business, Tech etc.) from The Guardian using The Guardian API. define                          Returns definitions, synonyms and antonyms of a word using the Free Dictionary API help                            Returns a list of command-line arguments to type to implement the functionalities check                           Checks if user input is a word in English, Chinese, Russian, German, Japanese, French or Spanish eligible                        Checks if user is eligbile for a Full Licence, Provisional License or Learner's Permit in all 50 states of America hello, howdy, hey               Prompts erikwonda to start a conversation with user add_todo                        Add events into a TODO list for user see_todo                        Returns a list of events added to TODO list remove_todo                     Allows user to remove events from TODO list weather                         Returns the weather for the user's city of residence
 ```
 # Configurations
 ----------------------------------------------------------------------------------------------------------------------------------